Dallas small business, rent and mortgage relief programs overwhelmed by initial applications; city website crashes

 By 1:30 p.m., the issue had been resolved, a message displayed on the city's homepage said.

-The applications are for either the mortgage and rental assistance program the city has set up for residents or for a piece of the city's small business continuity fund for business owners.
+The applications were for either the mortgage and rental assistance program the city set up for residents or for a piece of the city's small business continuity fund for business owners.

 Within the first 15 minutes, more than 930 people had applied for the mortgage and rental assistance program, with 1,560 applicants by 10 a.m., according to officials.

+By 1:40 p.m.
+Tuesday, nearly 10,000 people had applied for assistance with their rent or mortgage and the city had closed its applications.

-The mortgage and rent assistance program has nearly $14 million available for city residents who have lost their jobs or been furloughed due to COVID-19.
+The mortgage and rent assistance program had nearly $14 million available for city residents who have lost their jobs or been furloughed due to COVID-19.

 Part of the funds, a little more than $6 million, were recently appropriated several weeks ago by the Dallas City Council.